 Sometimes you may find your choice of major is not really working out for you.
-Your interests may change, they may deepen and you want to specialise, they may broaden and you want to include new areas of study.
+Your interests may change, they may deepen and you want to specialize, they may broaden and you want to include new areas of study.
 Changing majors is a possibility but you should seek advice.

 There are many types of program changes.